leaningtech/labs/sites/browserpod/src/content/docs/15-more/00-glossary.md

 The default terminal used by BrowserPod uses Xterm.js, a terminal emulator library for the browser.
 See the [Terminal reference](/docs/reference/Terminal) for the API.

+## System image

+An exact, compressed copy of an entire computer drive, including the operating system, system settings, programs, and filesystem.
+In the case of browserpod, it's the prebuild filesystem that every pod boots with, that already has all the things you need like !!!
+Check if correct and link boot

+## Target

+The platform a program is compiled to run on.
+A program built for one target won't run on another.
+A Windows program won't run on a Mac, and a BrowserPod binary won't run on your host machine.

+## Cross-compilation

+Compiling a program for a platform other than the one you're compiling on.
+For example, building a Windows .exe on a Mac, or building a BrowserPod wasm binary on a Linux machine.